jbjorne/TEES/JariSandbox/ComplexPPI/Source/Release/readme.txt

 If you have modifier the provided training files, or are using some other data for training, the examples generated from it may contain new features.
 The support vector machine has no knowledge of the feature and class names, and instead uses integer ids to represent them.
 When given something to classify, it will match classes and features based on these ids.
 Therefore it is extremely important that the ids are consistent between training and classification.

 When re-training the system, new id files are created in the output directory.
 These are of the format STEM.class_names and STEM.feature_names.
-When using your new models (with the "-m" and "-n" switches), remember to also use the matching id sets with the "-i" and "-j" parameters.
+When using your new models (with the "-m" and "-n" switches), remember to also use the matching id sets with the "-v" and "-w" parameters.

 4.4 Re-training the system